 During year 1900 the Belle Epoque was at its most sparkle.
-This “fine period”, starting in 1871 and ending with the beginning of the Great War in 1914, was known as an age of peace, optimism and prosperity.
+This “Beautiful Era”, starting in 1871 and ending with the beginning of the Great War in 1914, was known as an age of peace, optimism and prosperity.
 The non-stop discoveries and technological innovations instilled good vibrations in people of the time so that they would think that sooner or later a solution to all the problems of humanity would have been found.
 The population growth was faster than ever as most of the epidemic diseases were eradicated and the infant mortality decreased.
 The industrial production as well as the world trade increased consistently.

 During the Belle Epoque science, medical and technological progress grew faster than in any other period before.
 The invention of comforts such as the electric lighting, the radio, the automobile, the cinema, the pasteurization had a strong impact in everyday life improving the standards of living.
 One can easily understand why there was so much positivity in the air!

 During the Belle Epoque some new artistic movements flourished and, among them, the Art Nouveau distinguished itself.
 With its floral shapes this style was considered modern in respect to previous ones.
 It was a new way of expressing art, perfectly in phase with this period of sustained innovation.